hitoshi-watase/sercrod/docs/reference/directives/apply.md

   - *apply and n-apply are presence based.
 The attribute value, if any, is ignored by the runtime.

 - Host selection
-  - The directive always talks to the nearest Nablla host that owns the template being rendered.
+  - The directive always talks to the nearest Sercrod host that owns the template being rendered.
 The click handler is bound with that host as the internal target, and it uses that host data and stage.

 - Click handling
   - On click, if the host has a non null stage buffer, the runtime performs a shallow merge from the stage to the host data at the top level using an assignment equivalent to Object.assign(data, stage). :contentReference[oaicite:4]{index=4}